Zwickau: Historical mayors

+Sports

 Transport

 The city is close to the A4 (Dresden-Erfurt) and A72 (Hof-Chemnitz) Autobahns.

 Zwickau Hauptbahnhof is on the Dresden–Werdau line, part of the Saxon-Franconian trunk line, connecting Nuremberg and Dresden.
 There are further railway connections to Leipzig as well as Karlovy Vary and Cheb in the Czech Republic.
 The core element of Zwickau's urban public transport system is the Zwickau tramway network; the system is also the prototype of the so-called Zwickau Model for such systems.

 The closest airport is Leipzig-Altenburg, which has no scheduled commercial flights.
 The nearest major airports are Leipzig/Halle Airport and Dresden Airport, both of which offer a large number of national and international flights.

 Museums

 In the city centre there are three museums: an art museum from the 19th century and the houses of priests from 13th century, both located next to St. Mary's church.
 Just around the corner there is the Robert-Schumann museum.
 The museums offer different collections dedicated to the history of the city, as well as art and a mineralogical, palaeontological and geological collection with many specimens from the city and the nearby Ore Mountains.

 Zwickau is the birthplace of the composer Robert Schumann.
 The house where he was born in 1810 still stands in the marketplace.
 This is now called Robert Schumann House and is a museum dedicated to him.

 The histories of the Audi and Horch automobile factories are presented at the August Horch Museum Zwickau.
 The museum is an Anchor Point of the European Route of Industrial Heritage (EIRH).